 The 2014 CILA Summer Writing Retreat – led by Director of Writing and Associate Professor of Interdisciplinary Studies, Diane LeBlanc – provides structured writing time in a distraction-free atmosphere among supportive colleagues.
 Participants meet every day as a group for coaching, editing, inspiration and support, and then work individually on projects for the week of June 9-13 from 9am to 3:30pm.
 Breakfast, lunch, and refreshments are included, as well as an opening dinner and closing reception.
 A few residential positions are available for those who may wish to stay overnight at Larson House during the retreat.
 All participants will receive a modest stipend.
 Opportunities for follow-up will be available through the program.

-This opportunity is open to St. Olaf Assistant Professors on the tenure-track and newly tenured faculty from all disciplines and faculties.
-Space is limited, so if you are interested, please complete this form by Monday, April 21, 2014.
+This opportunity is open to St. Olaf Assistant Professors on the tenure-track, newly tenured and non-tenure track faculty from all disciplines and faculties.
+Space is limited, so if you are interested, please complete this form by Friday, May 16, 2014.
 Please contact email@example.com if you have any further questions.

 Last year’s Summer Writing Retreat participants unanimously responded that they would “definitely recommend” the retreat to other faculty, and all participants gave it the highest possible overall rating of “excellent.”
 Some of their comments are below: